syncfusion-content/xamarin-docs/Xamarin/SfChart/appearance.md

 **Custom Palette**

 Series will use the colors from `CustomBrushes` property if the `ColorModel.Palette` property of series is set to `Custom`.
-You can add the custom colors to [`ChartColorCollection`].

 Following code illustrates how to set the custom colors.